 Children under the age of 5 must be closely supervised at the beach or pool.
 Water wings even for older children must be worn if the child does not know how to swim.
 The child, whatever his age, must remain in sight.
 Swimming pools in private homes must be fenced in to prevent accidental drowning of small children.
 Swimming is an important skill for children and lessons are recommended from the age of 5 depending on the child’s readiness.

-If a child is stung by a bee or a wasp, try to scrape off the sting from the skin.
-Do not try to pull out the sting but rather scrape it off.
+If a child is stung by a bee or a wasp, try to scrape the sting off the skin rather than trying to pull it out.
 Immediate medical attention should be sought if there is an allergic reaction such as shortness of breath, difficulty in swallowing, or swelling on the face or lips.
 In the event of a snake bite, the child should be taken without delay to the nearest hospital.

 Falls from Heights:

-Climbing apparatus and furniture such as couches, beds and chests of drawers should be moved away from windows while children should not be allowed to play on rooftops or porches unless there is adult supervision.
-Similarly, bars should also be installed on windows on high floors.
+Items of furniture such as couches, beds and chests of drawers should be moved away from windows while children should not be allowed to play on rooftops or porches unless there is adult supervision.
+Bars should also be installed on windows on high floors.

 Planning Meals and Activities:

 We suggest that a proper schedule be arranged together with the child for weekly meals of his preferences, while limiting certain foods such as chips, sausages and snacks, and encouraging a wider selection of vegetables.
-This should be done at the beginning of the vacation with set rules and limits about eating at home.
-Meals should be eaten properly at the table and not opposite the TV or the computer.
+Pay attention to the amount of fruit consumed and limit fruit juices (as with all other sweet drinks) even if they are natural juices or those squeezed at home.
+This should be done with the child at the beginning of the vacation together with agreed set rules and limits.
+Meals should only be eaten at the table and not opposite the TV or the computer.

-During vacation, no time is usually set aside for physical activity as part of a class or other framework like during the school year.
-Everyone gains doing this type of activity, both parents and children alike, so time to do so should be planned.
-The type of activity, whether swimming or learning to swim, or at a playground with sports elements, can be chosen to suit each family.
-Care should be taken to abide by all safety regulations.
+During vacation, no time is usually set aside for physical activity as is the case during the school year in class or in another framework.
+Everyone gains doing this type of activity, both parents and children alike, so time to do so should be set aside.
+Choose a suitable type of activity for the family such as swimming or swimming lessons, or at an amusement park with sports elements.

 Drinking water is crucial.
 Water quenches thirst, has no calories, and is healthy for the body and teeth.
 At least 6-8 glasses of water should be consumed each day.
 Smaller children should be encouraged to drink all the contents of their water bottles.
 If sufficient water has been consumed, the color of urine should be a clear, pale yellow.

-Take ready-to-eat sliced fruit and vegetables, crackers or sandwiches and drinks on an outing to reduce the temptation to buy more expensive and more fattening foods.
+When going out, take ready-to-eat sliced fruit and vegetables, crackers or sandwiches and drinks to reduce the temptation to buy more expensive and more fattening foods.
 Water is the best drink – everyone should have their own water bottle – while children must be told about the importance of drinking water.